centralparkshark/stock-sync/README.md

 - [ ] create export page
 - [ ] test other browsers
 - [ ] no results found for search
+- [ ] way to use filter and search at the same time

 ### Presentation
 - demonstration of the application